Japan

 What to Pack for Japan

 You’ll need a passport to enter Japan (duh).
-And for many countries (including the US), you don’t need a visa either (you automatically get a tourist visa for 90 days on arrival).
+But for many countries (including the US), you don’t need to worry about applying for a visa — you automatically get a short-term tourist visa, good for 90 days, on arrival.

-Then there’s individual stuff you may want to bring, based on your individual needs and brand preference, such as:
+Beyond visas, there’s also individual stuff you may want to bring, based on your needs and brand preferences, such as:

 • Deodorant